Vespa ducalis: Description

-The workers have a body length of 24–32 mm; the queen is about 37 mm.
+Workers have a body length of 24–32 mm; the queen is about 37 mm.
 They have a distinctive black tail.
-They are only slightly smaller than the Asian giant hornet (Vespa mandarinia) which has a body length of about 30–55 mm.
+They are only slightly smaller than the Asian giant hornet (Vespa mandarinia), which has a body length of about 30–55 mm.

 Distribution

-It is found in Asia in places such as China (mainland), Hong Kong, India (northeast part), Japan, the Korean Peninsula, Myanmar, Nepal, Siberia in Russia, Taiwan, Thailand and Vietnam (north and central part).
+It is found in Asia, including China (mainland), Hong Kong, India (northeast), Japan, the Korean Peninsula, Myanmar, Nepal, Siberia in Russia, Taiwan, Thailand and Vietnam (north and central parts).

 Behaviour

-The larvae of Vespa ducalis basically only eat the pupae and larvae of paper wasps and so adult Vespa ducalis will often attack the nests of paper wasps and hunt the larvae, while ignoring the adults.
-They will habitually return to the same target colony to raid it.
+The larvae of Vespa ducalis feed primarily on the pupae and larvae of paper wasps.
+Adult Vespa ducalis often attack paper wasp nests to hunt larvae, typically ignoring the adults.
+They may repeatedly return to the same colony to raid it.

 Nest

-The colonies it creates are the smallest of those in the genus Vespa.
-The nest is underground and on average contains around 50 hornets.
+Colonies are the smallest among species in the genus Vespa.
+Nests are built underground and typically contain around 50 individuals.